NCERT Solutions for Class 11 Physics Chapter 5 Work Energy and Power

 Answer:

-It is given that initial velocity is zero.
+It is given that the initial velocity is zero.
 The final velocity can be calculated by the equation of motion:

-Thus change is kinetic energy is :
+Thus change in kinetic energy is :

 Q3 Given in Fig are examples of some potential energy functions in one dimension.
 The total energy of the particle is indicated by a cross on the ordinate axis.
 In each case, specify the regions, if any, in which the particle cannot be found for the given energy.
 Also, indicate the minimum total energy the particle must have in each case.
 Think of simple physical contexts for which these potential energy shapes are relevant.